May Mann Jennings

-May Austin Elizabeth Mann Jennings (April 25, 1872 – April 24, 1963) was the First Lady of Florida from 1901 to 1905.
+May Mann Jennings (born May Austin Elizabeth Mann; April 25, 1872 – April 24, 1963) was an American activist who was the first lady of Florida from 1901 to 1905.
 As one of Florida's most powerful and influential women, she was a leader of organizations, both civic and philanthropic, and founder of the League of Women Voters of Florida.
 Her father, Austin Mann, was a state senator and May Mann worked as his assistant when he ran for and was elected state representative.
-She became the First Lady of Florida as wife of Florida Governor William Sherman Jennings and is credited with having advanced his political career significantly through relationships gained while working for her father and through her many activities.
+She became the first lady of Florida as wife of Governor William Sherman Jennings and is credited with having advanced his political career significantly through relationships gained while working for her father and through her many activities.

 Early years

 May Mann was born in the Centerville section of Bayonne, New Jersey.
-Her parents moved to Crystal River, Florida in 1874.
+Her parents moved to Crystal River, Florida, in 1874.
 While living there her father, Austin Mann, was elected to the Florida Senate.
-Her mother, Rachel Mann, died in 1882 when May was nine and her father sent May and her younger sister away to St. Joseph Academy in St. Augustine, Florida.
+Her mother, Rachel Mann, died in 1882 when May was nine, and her father sent May and her younger sister away to St. Joseph Academy in St. Augustine, Florida.
 The children spent vacations with their father in Tallahassee when the Legislature was in session.
 May was very bright and learned everything she could about people, politics, and the Capitol.
 She was valedictorian of her class when she graduated in 1889 and chose to continue in her studies at St. Joseph's Academy for an additional post-graduate year.
 Austin Mann then ran for the state House of Representatives and May assisted in the campaign, hosted teas, and spoke with people at rallies.